 If not, please feel free to call us on +65 6289 5888 or email us at email@example.com

 A: The multi-ministries taskforce set up by the Singapore Government has implemented an all-of-society, all-of-government approach that has received praise from WHO officials.
 Singapore has been held up as a good example for other countries.
-As mentioned by Prime Minister Lee Hsien Loong, COVID-19 will be with us here for some time to come and the multi-ministries taskforce will continue to review their approach, and introduce additional precautionary measures to contain the spread of the virus.
+As mentioned by Prime Minister Lee Hsien Loong, COVID-19 will be with us here for some time to come and the multi-ministries taskforce will continue to review their approach and introduce additional precautionary measures to contain the spread of the virus.
 We can therefore play our part by cooperating and following advisories issued by the Ministry of Health (MOH).
-Unlike most businesses of our nature, Camp Asia also closely monitors and adheres to advisories from the Ministry of Education (MOE) and the Committee for Private Education (CPE) - thanks to being well-positioned amongst our Cognita sister-schools in Singapore.
+Unlike most businesses of our nature, Camp Asia also closely monitors and adheres to advisories from the Ministry of Education (MOE) and the Committee for Private Education (CPE) thanks to being well-positioned amongst our Cognita sister-schools in Singapore.

 We believe this is the best and most consistent approach, and trust the Singapore authorities and the decisions they are making in regards to COVID-19.

 A: Camp Asia is following all guidelines/advisories as set by the Ministry of Health (MOH).
 To name a few, we require completed travel declarations & temperature screening for all persons entering the premises, class sizes have been reduced and break & lunch times staggered.
 Please see our full list of precautionary measures here.

-A: Temperature-taking exercises will be conducted daily; once before entering the premises and the second; after lunch.
+A: Temperature-taking exercises will be conducted daily.
 If your child’s temperature is 37.5 degrees Celsius or higher, the Camp Nurse will contact you to ask that your child be taken to see a doctor.
 The Camp nurses, coaches, TAs and Camp Asia team also looks out for other flu-like symptoms such as cough and runny nose and will recommend parents to bring their child to seek further medical assistance.

 In the case that a child informs their teacher that he/she is unwell, even though he/she may not be running a fever or showing symptoms, the nurse will reach out to parents.
-In these cases, we hope children and parents can all play their part and practise social responsibility by seeing a doctor first before coming to camp.
+In these cases, we hope children and parents can all play their part and practice social responsibility by seeing a doctor first before coming to camp.
 Children should return to camp only when they have fully recovered.

 A:We have adopted all measures as instructed by MOH (and following MOE and CPE measures as set by our sister schools) to minimise risk.
 We have scaled-down class sizes, and will minimise inter-mingling by keeping groups together during transit and meal times.
 We already practice staggered break times.